 Top destinations to enjoy the Finnish winter

-The winter is coming and it brings infinite opportunites to enjoy the extreme forces of nature as well as unique experiences: Christmas markets, northern lights hunting, snow boarding, ice fishing, horse and dog safaris are some of the activities that Finland can offer at this time of the year.
+Winter is coming and it brings infinite opportunities to enjoy the extreme forces of nature as well as unique experiences: Christmas markets, northern lights hunting, snow boarding, ice fishing, horse and dog safaris are some of the activities that Finland can offer at this time of the year.

 Since the last decade, Finland has become more and more popular as a winter holiday destination.
 Its best asset is the diversity of its natural environment with endless forests, lakes and rivers.
 Here visitors can enjoy the cleanest air and water in the world during their outdoor adventures, and all this natural bounty is combined with top class touristic infrastructures and services.

 Finland is a land of contrasts.
 The country transforms depending of the season and the temperature can vary in a range of 70 degrees between summer and winter.
 This provides innumerable opportunities to taste the extreme forces of nature.
 Northern lights hunting, snow hiking, snowboarding, downhill and cross-country skiing, horse or dog team safaris and ice fishing are just some of the most demanded experiences.

 Another advantage is that visitors who come to Finland in search of those experiences do not have to suffer neither the stress nor the difficulties commonly associated with mass tourism.
 Finland’s attractiveness lies in its tremendous level of development blended with its tranquility and natural wilderness.
 This means scarce but highly educated people that enjoy one of the highest living standards in the world and who live in modern interconnected cities with excellent transportation and high tech facilities.

 This is Finland: silence and wild nature in the face of modernity and cosmopolitanism.
 Whatever your preferences are, here is a selection of top destinations to plan your trip now when the winter is approaching.

 Lapland: the land of silence and Aurora Borealis